cmstead/monasync/README.md

 # Monasync

-Async/Sync Composition library for sync and async behaviors through an async monad to simplify program structure and comprehension.
+A composition library for simple, straightforward serialized and parallelized processes blending synchronous and asynchronous behaviors.

 ## Serial and parallel composition bindings